andres20980/kasten-docs/docs/usage.md

 ## Usage Overview

 The Veeam Kasten dashboard is broken up into a number of different sections.
-A brief description is provided in the sections below.
+A brief description about each is provided below.

 It is also possible to perform an interactive walkthrough of the Veeam Kasten dashboard via a Guided Tour.
 The tour is available when the Veeam